fbpx

 Conditional lifetime rights of residence are also common.
 Occupancy rights then still depend on complying with obligations like maintaining the property.

-When someone close to you dies, gaining clarity around your entitlements concerning their property is crucial before occupying it long-term.
+Clarity around your entitlements on property is crucial before you occupy it long-term.

 Speaking to a local advisor specialising in wills and probate can help here: